CW3E/MET-tools/Grid-Stat/README.md

 # Workflow for generating precipitation diagnostics in Grid-Stat
-This template analysis is designed around the 2022-2023 DeepDive analysis, batch processing West-WRF NRT data over a range of valid dates and forecast lead times as an example use-case.
+This template analysis is designed around the 2022-2023 DeepDive analysis, for batch processing West-WRF NRT data over a range of valid dates and forecast lead times as an example use-case.
 The goal of this tutorial README is to guide how one would work through these scripts as a workflow in order to produce forecast skill verification statistics with StageIV data as ground truth.
-This workflow is run sequentially in order to pre-process West-WRF NRT data for ingestion into MET, then post-processing the MET Grid-Stat ASCII text file outputs into [Pandas](https://pandas.pydata.org/) data frames for plotting and analysis in the [ipython conda environment](https://github.com/CW3E/MET-tools#conda-environments).
+This workflow is run sequentially in order to pre-process West-WRF NRT data for ingestion into MET, and then to post-process the MET Grid-Stat ASCII text file outputs into [Pandas](https://pandas.pydata.org/) data frames for plotting and analysis in the [ipython conda environment](https://github.com/CW3E/MET-tools#conda-environments).

 ## Converting wrfout history files to cf-compliant files
 Included in this workflow is the NCL script wrfout_to_cf.ncl.
 This is a modified version of the original wrfout_to_cf specifically for West-WRF output that includes added variables of IVT and precipitation.
 One must set output variables